box/developer.box.com/guides/events/event-triggers/shield-alert-events.md

 barrier prohibits accessing a file or folder using the shared link.

-The `additional_details` payload provides the following details:
+The `additional_details` payload provides details of the shared link and additional security information.

 ```js
 "additional_details": {